mvenkatesh431/go-rest-api/readme.md

 We are using the Gorilla Mux and Following routes are implemented

 - `/info` - Returns the info about the request.
 - `/health-check` - Returns JSON response as `True` if the service is running fine.
+We can also add custom delay by setting the `HEALTHDELAY` Environment variable.
 - `/env` - Returns present container environment variables in JSON format.
 - `/quote` - Returns a Random Quote from the `quotes.json` file.